-The business and affairs of the Trust are managed by The Bank of New York Mellon Trust Company, N.A. as Trustee.
-Although ECA operates all of the Producing Wells and substantially all of the PUD Wells, ECA has no ability to manage or influence the management of the Trust.
+The business and affairs of the Trust are administered by The Bank of New York Mellon Trust Company, N.A. as Trustee.
+Although ECA operates all of the Producing Wells and all of the PUD Wells, ECA has no ability to manage or influence the management of the Trust.
+Neither the Trust nor the Trustee has any authority or responsibility for, or any involvement with or influence over, any aspect of the operations on or relating to the properties to which the Royalty Interests relate.